Prescriptive and prohibitive rules of hygiene. Social norms

 what people should say, think, feel and do in specific situations.

 They differ in scale.
-Some norms arise and exist only in small groups - youth get-togethers, groups of friends, families, work teams, sports teams.
-For example, the American sociologist Elton Mayo, in the famous Hawthorne experiments conducted in 1927-1932, discovered specific norms of labor behavior.
+Some norms arise and exist only in small groups - youth parties, groups of friends, families, work teams, sports teams.
+For example, the American sociologist Elton Mayo, in the famous Hawthorne experiments, conducted in 1927-1932, discovered specific norms of labor behavior.
 To newcomers accepted into the small group, senior comrades said:

 you must not produce too much or too little;

-you must not say anything to the boss that can harm your comrades;
+you must not say anything to your boss that could harm your comrades;

-you should not associate with superiors any more than with your comrades.
+you should not communicate with your superiors more than with your comrades.

 Other norms arise and exist in large groups or in society as a whole.
-They're called " general rules", and not "group habits", as was the case in small groups.
-When we looked at the statistics of culture, we got acquainted with most of the "general rules".
-These include customs, traditions, mores, laws, etiquette, manners.
-Each social group have their own manners, customs and etiquette.
-There is secular etiquette, there are behaviors of youth.
-There are national traditions and customs.
+They're called " general rules", and not "group habits", as was the case with small groups.
+When we looked at the statistics of culture, we became familiar with most of the "general rules".
+These include customs, traditions, mores, laws, etiquette, manners of behavior. social group have their own manners, customs and etiquette.
+Eat social etiquette, there are behavior patterns of young people.
+There are national traditions and mores.

-All social norms can be classified depending on how strictly their implementation is observed.
-For violation of some norms, a mild punishment follows - disapproval, a smirk, an unfriendly look.
-Violation of other norms can be followed by very strong harsh sanctions - expulsion from the country, imprisonment, even the death penalty.
-If you arrange all the norms in increasing order, depending on the measure of punishment, then their sequence will take the following form: customs, manners, etiquette, traditions, group habits, mores, laws, taboos.
-These are described in chapter 3, where it is shown that compliance with the norms is regulated by society with varying degrees of rigor.
-Violations of taboos and legal laws are punished most severely (for example, killing a person, insulting a deity, disclosing state secrets), the mildest - certain types group habits, particularly family habits (for example, refusing to turn off lights or close front door).
-However, there are group habits that are highly valued and for the violation of which severe sanctions follow.
-In the same Hawthorne experiments, beginners who violated the four rules described above
+All social norms can be classified depending on how strictly they are enforced.
+Violation of some norms is followed by a mild punishment - disapproval, a smirk, an unfriendly look.
+Violation of other norms may result in very strong and harsh sanctions - expulsion from the country, imprisonment, even the death penalty.
+If we arrange all the norms in ascending order, depending on the measure of punishment, then their sequence will take the following form: customs, manners, etiquette, traditions, group habits, mores, laws, taboos.
+These are described in Chapter 3, which shows that compliance is regulated by society with varying degrees of stringency.
+Violations of taboos and legal laws (for example, killing a person, insulting a deity, revealing state secrets) are punished most severely; individual species group habits, particularly family ones (for example, refusing to turn off the lights or close front door).
+However, there are group habits that are highly valued and the violation of which is followed by severe sanctions.
+In the same Hawthorne experiments, novices who violated the four rules described above

 78

-Write down all the types of social and cultural norms identified in chapters 3 and 5, and next to each type, put the types of punishment that may follow for their violation.
+Write down all the types of social and cultural norms identified in chapters 3 and 5, and next to each type, write down the types of punishment that may follow for violating them.

 Norms bind or, as experts scientifically put it, integrate people into a single community, a team.
 How does this happen?

-First, the norms are also the obligations of one person in relation to another or other persons.
-Forbidding newcomers to communicate with superiors more often than with their comrades, small group imposes certain obligations on its members and puts them in certain relations with superiors and comrades.
-So norms form a network social relations in a group, society.
+First, norms are also the duties of one person towards another or other persons.
+By prohibiting newcomers from communicating with their superiors more often than with their comrades, small group imposes certain obligations on its members and places them in certain relationships with superiors and comrades.
+Therefore, norms form a network social relations in a group, society.

-Secondly, norms are also expectations: from the observant this norm people around expect quite unambiguous behavior.
-When some pedestrians move on the right side of the street, and those who go towards them move on the left, there is an ordered, organized interaction.
-When the rules are broken, clashes and confusion occur.
-The effect of norms is even more evident in business.
-In principle, it is impossible if the partners do not comply with written and unwritten norms, rules, and laws.
-Therefore, the norms form a system of social interaction, which includes motives, goals, orientation of the subjects of action, the action itself, expectations, evaluation and means.
+Secondly, norms are also expectations: from the observant this norm Those around the person expect completely unambiguous behavior.
+When some pedestrians move on the right side of the street, and those walking towards them move on the left, an orderly, organized interaction occurs.
+When rules are broken, clashes and chaos arise.
+The effect of norms is even more obvious in business.
+It is, in principle, impossible if the partners do not comply with written and unwritten norms, rules, and laws.
+Therefore, norms form a system of social interaction, which includes motives, goals, orientation of the subjects of action, the action itself, expectations, evaluation and means.

-Build a mental model of business interaction in business and describe: 1) what goals the partners pursue, 2) what are their interests and motives, 3) who is the direct and indirect participant in the transaction, 4) what is the technology of the action itself, 5) what norms regulate business operations and what penalties follow for their violation.
+Build a mental model of business interaction in business and describe: 1) what goals the partners pursue, 2) what are their interests and motives, 3) who are the direct and indirect participants in the transaction, 4) what is the technology of the action itself, 5) what rules govern business transactions and what penalties follow for their violation.
 As an example, you can take a deal to supply a large batch of imported equipment to a textile factory.

 79

-Thus, norms perform certain functions depending on the capacity in which they manifest themselves - as standards of behavior (duties, rules) or as expectations of behavior (the reaction of other people).
-Protecting the honor and dignity of family members is the duty of every man.
-Here we are talking about the norm as a standard of proper behavior.
-This standard corresponds to a very specific expectation of family members, the hope that their honor and dignity will be protected.
-Among the Caucasian peoples, such a norm is especially highly valued, and deviation from it is punished very severely.
-The same can be said about the South European peoples.
-Italian mafia arose as an informal norm for protecting the honor of the family, and only later its functions changed ".
-Apostates from the accepted standard of behavior were punished by the entire community.
+Thus, norms perform certain functions depending on the quality in which they manifest themselves - as standards of behavior (responsibilities, rules) or as expectations of behavior (the reaction of other people).
+Protecting the honor and dignity of family members is the responsibility of every man.
+Here we are talking about a norm as a standard of proper behavior.
+This standard is met by a very specific expectation of family members, the hope that their honor and dignity will be protected.
+Among the Caucasian peoples, such a norm is especially highly valued, and deviation from it is punished very strictly.
+The same can be said about the southern European peoples.
+Italian mafia arose as an informal norm for protecting family honor and only later did its functions change.
+Those who deviated from the accepted standard of behavior were punished by the entire community.

-Why do people strive to comply with the norms, but the community strictly monitors this?
+Why do people strive to comply with the norms, and the community strictly enforces this?
 Norms are the guardians of values.
 The honor and dignity of the family has been one of the most important values of human society since ancient times.
-And society appreciates what contributes to its stability and prosperity.
-The family is the basic unit of society and caring for it is its first duty.
-Showing concern for the family, a man thereby demonstrates his strength, courage, virtue and everything that is highly appreciated by others.
+And society values what contributes to its stability and prosperity.
+The family is the basic unit of society and taking care of it is its first responsibility.
+By showing concern for his family, a man thereby demonstrates his strength, courage, virtue and everything that is highly valued by others.
 His social status rises.
-On the contrary, those who are unable to protect the household are subjected to contempt, their status is sharply reduced.
-Since the protection of the family is the basis of its survival, the implementation of this essential function in traditional society makes the man automatically the head of the family.
-There is no dispute about who is first - husband or wife.
+On the contrary, those who are unable to protect their household are subject to contempt and their status is sharply reduced.
+Since protecting the family is the basis for its survival, then fulfilling this most important function V traditional society makes a man automatically the head of the family.
+There is no dispute about who comes first - the husband or the wife.
 As a result, the socio-psychological unity of the family is strengthened.
-In a modern family, where a man does not have the opportunity to demonstrate his leading functions, instability is much higher than in a traditional one.
+In a modern family, where a man does not have the opportunity to demonstrate his leadership functions, instability is much higher than in a traditional one.

-As you can see, social norms are really guardians of order and guardians of values.
-Even the simplest norms of behavior embody what is valued by a group or society.
-The difference between a norm and a value is expressed as follows: norms are rules of behavior, values are abstract concepts of what is good, evil, right, wrong, proper, improper, etc.
+As we see, social norms are truly guardians of order and guardians of values.
+Even the simplest norms of behavior represent what is valued by a group or society.
+The difference between a norm and a value is expressed as follows: norms are rules of behavior, values are abstract concepts of what is good, evil, right, wrong, due, undue, etc.

-So, we delved into the topic "Social norms", which we began in chapter 3.
-But now we have considered the types and gradation of norms, established that they can serve as standards of behavior and expectations, that they form a network of social relations and a system of social interaction.
-Let's single out key concepts:
+So, we delved into the topic of “Social Norms”, which we began in Chapter 3.
+But now we have examined the types and gradations of norms, established that they can serve as standards of behavior and expectations, and that they form a network of social relations and a system of social interaction.
+Let's highlight key concepts:

 Social interaction system